 In a bowl, mix the flour with the sugar, cocoa (if using), and a pinch of salt.
-Add the butter or lard and knead with your hands until you get a sandy mixture.
+Add the butter or lard and knead with your hands until you obtain a sandy mixture.

-Pour in the Marsala wine little by little until you form a smooth and homogeneous dough.
-Wrap it in plastic wrap and let it rest in the refrigerator for about an hour.
+Pour in the Marsala wine gradually until a smooth and homogeneous dough forms.
+Wrap it in cling film and let it rest in the refrigerator for about an hour.

-After resting, roll out the dough on a floured surface until you get a thin sheet (about 2 mm) and cut out circles of about 10-12 cm in diameter.
+After resting, roll out the dough on a floured surface until you obtain a thin sheet (about 2 mm) and cut out circles of about 10-12 cm in diameter.

-Heat the seed oil in a deep pan and fry the shells, a few at a time, until they become golden and crunchy.
-Drain on paper towels and let them cool completely before removing the cylinders.
+Heat the vegetable oil in a deep pan and fry the shells, a few at a time, until they become golden and crispy.
+Drain them on paper towels and let them cool completely before removing the cylinders.

 In a bowl, sift the ricotta to make it smooth and creamy, then add the powdered sugar and mix well.